northle/docs/src/docs/advanced/authentication.md

 this.authenticator.logout();
 ```

-## Determining If User Is Authenticated
+## Determining if user is authenticated

 To determine if a client is the authenticated user, you may use the `check` method: